bulletnoid/StaggeredGridView/README.md

   This widget fix some bugs of [maurycyw/StaggeredGridView][1].
 Such as when fling the view, the scroll sometimes slow down and speed up later.

-  Notice that the image loading also has a contribution to the perfomance.
+  Notice that the image loading also has a contribution to the performance.
 I use [square/Picasso][3], it provides the best performance I've ever seen.
-* Header and Footer View and an Adapter to wrap all child views, Just like android.widget.ListView
+* Header and Footer View and an Adapter to wrap all child views, just like android.widget.ListView

   Header and footer views can cross columns, but the widget currently only support no more than one header and no more than one footer.
 * Load more when get to the bottom